denzilferreira/denzilferreira.github.io/content/post/2021-05-22-learning-ios/index.en.md

   - iOS
 ---

 My notes while studying Swift and iOS programming.
+Some of these are familiar and shared in modern languages.

 # Swift